Life span: Born: October 30, 1735 in Braintree, Massachusetts

 Spouse and family: Adams married Abigail Smith in 1764.
 They were often separated when Adams left to serve in the Continental Congress, and their letters have provided a stirring record of their lives.

 Education: Adams was educated at Harvard College.
-He was an excellent student, and following his graduation he studied law with a tutor and eventually began a legal career.
+He was an excellent student, and following his graduation he studied law with a tutor and began a legal career.

 Early career: In the 1760s Adams became a voice of the Revolutionary movement in Massachusetts.
 He opposed the Stamp Act, and began communicating with those opposing British rule in the other colonies.